elementary-Inc/blog/_posts/2020-11-05-dark-style-progress.md

   </figcaption>
 </figure>

-Another case yet to be resolved is for apps like Code and Terminal which offer multiple style schemes.
+Another case yet to be resolved is for apps like Code and Terminal which offer multiple color schemes.
 In these apps, the color scheme also affects the content and there are multiple possible choices for light color schemes.
 This complexity becomes compounded as soon as these apps support custom color schemes as well.
 For now, we're considering a simple switch to alternate between two pre-determined default styles with Terminal defaulting to "off" and Code defaulting to "on".
 This keeps with Terminal always using the dark style by default, but Code matching the behavior of other light-by-default apps.

 <figure class="half" markdown="1">
   <img alt="Files in light style" src="/images/dark-style-progress-november-2020/files@2x.png" width="932" height="672" />